waelkarman/parallel-executions/README.md

 <img src="doc/screen2.gif">

-The gif shows the behaviour implemented into the singlecore_scheduler file as can be seen into htop observing the PID the application is loading creating a thread for each core sequentially.
+The gif shows the behaviour implemented into the posix_singlecore_scheduler file as can be seen into htop observing the PID the application is loading creating a thread for each core sequentially.

 <img src="doc/screen1.gif">